sidartaoss/workshop-microservices-architecture-part-3/README.md

 This is a configuration file which instructs CodeDeploy on the various steps of the Deployment.

-We can see here, for example, that in the Application Stop state, the stop_server.sh will run, while, in the Application Start state, the start_server.sh script will run.
+We can see here, for example, that in the ApplicationStop statement, the stop_server.sh will run, while in the ApplicationStart statement, the start_server.sh script will run.

 The script for starting the server is extremely simple.